Success Stories

 The Healthy Horizons Foundation accepts grant applications twice a year, prioritizing youth-focused physical activity, nutrition, education and well-being programs.
 Some examples are: sports activities, exercise facilities, nutritional literacy, land-based learning, cooking workshops and community/family resource centres.

-To date, the foundation has provided over $582,500 to youth programming in over 60 Inuit, First Nations and Métis communities across Canada.
+The foundation has provided over $1.7 million* in grants to youth programming in more than 125 First Nations, Inuit, and Métis communities* across Canada.
 Read some of the success stories below.

 Traditional medicine camps empower and educate youth